scoover/csv2transactions/README.md

 Simple script to import &amp; remap CSV (comma separated values) files from your Google Drive into a spreadsheet.
 *This script works with Tiller Money spreadsheets but is not created, published or maintained by Tiller Money.*

-This is a simple import script with limited error checking.
-Import rules must be manually created for each import-CSV file type.
-There are no provisions in the current build to recognize various csv formats or host multiple import rules (though these improvements would not be difficult to build out).
+## What It Does
 This script performs the following actions:
 - Requests filename of CSV file stored in user's Google Drive
 - Loads and parses requested CSV file
 - Maps imported data to Transactions sheet headers per rules defined in `mapping`, `metadata` and `invertAmountPolarity`
 - Creates new rows at the top of the Transactions sheet
 - Inserts new data into the Transactions sheet

+## Limitations
+This is a very simple first-pass at the problem of importing CSV line-items into a Tiller-Money-compatible Transactions sheet.
+- Extremely limited error checking
+- Import rules must be manually created for each import-CSV file type
+- No provisions to recognize various csv formats
+- No provisions to for multiple import rules

 ## Setup